mattzeunert/mattzeunert.github.io/_posts/2022-01-20-saas-payment-by-bank-transfer.md

 For example, I once didn't realize a buyer was also in the located in the UK, and quoted them the price excluding VAT.
 Charging VAT makes no difference to the buyer financially, but the purchase order stated the VAT exclusive amount and I had to check that they were still good to go ahead and pay the invoice that's inclusive of VAT.

+### Taking phone calls

+Sometimes customers want to confirm your phone number as part of the vendor registration process, or they want you to confirm your bank details over the phone before making a payment.

 ### It takes longer to get paid

 Self-service subscriptions are paid upfront by credit card.
 Payment by bank transfer usually takes about a month after approval.